Limited time only

 What are business expenses?

-Business expenses are the costs you pay to operate your company.
+Business expenses are the costs you pay to keep your company running day to day.
 They include spending on inventory, supplies, insurance, rent, utilities, and professional services.
 When you subtract expenses from income, you get your profit, which is the amount you pay taxes on.

 Why track business expenses?

 Tracking expenses gives you control over your finances and helps your business run more efficiently.
-Here's why it matters.
+These are the main reasons to make it a priority.

 Maintain accurate financial records